 Once the client has started to experience their bodies again and experience both energy and feelings through the body again, then we allow the clients to reconnect with their emotional life in such a way that they do not traumatise or become overwhelmed through emotional or energetic “flooding”.

 This process is basically about increasing their Window of Tolerance (WOT) of their Autonomic Nervous System where they can feel and contain emotional arousal without the brain and nervous system signalling that need to evoke a survival response in order to remain “safe”.
 This is an embodied process as emotions live in the body and are evoked through bodily-inclusive processes and techniques.

 Many people who shun their feelings and bodies will often then only look at themselves through a lens or filter of their mental life which represents their ego consciousness keeping them defended and “safe”.
-Their safety is only that they are safe from feeling their feelings and reclaiming their split off and disowned painful aspects of self.
+Their safety is only that they are safe from feeling their feelings and reclaiming their split off and disowned painful aspects of ones true self.
 They are actually still quite stuck and wounded by remaining one dimensional in their way of relating to others and life.

 What is quite common is to see a person who lives within a self controlled and/or controlling of others stance to life.
 They tell themselves they are adjusted, healthy, well and advanced.
 Occasionally a major emotional eruption occurs, normally centred around rage/anger or of great fear.
 They collapse and the wallpaper that is the mental/cognitive reliance simply cannot help them in these moments.

 When they get themselves together again they dismiss that incident as an aberration, a “moment”, irrelevant, or blame others for their losing control.
 Instead of getting help they instead tighten control and increase their resolve to be better, to be perfect, to be in control, and to wallpaper themselves over again with some social mask.